Koredotcom/iOS-kore-sdk/README.md

 ## Integrating into your app
 #### 1. Initialize CocoaPods
 	Add the following to your Podfile:
+	pod 'KoreBotSDK'

-	pod 'KoreBotSDK', :git => 'https://github.com/Koredotcom/iOS-kore-sdk.git’
+	Or to get latest pod changes use: pod 'KoreBotSDK', :git => 'https://github.com/Koredotcom/iOS-kore-sdk.git’

 	Run pod install in your project folder.